replicate/cog/docs/redis.md

 ## Get a prediction response

-The model will send a message to the queue every time something happens:
+The model will send a POST request to the webhook endpoint every time something happens:

+- when the prediction starts running
-- when the model generates some logs
+- when the prediction generates some logs
-- when the model returns some output
+- when the prediction returns some output
-- when the model finishes running
+- when the prediction finishes running

 The message body is a JSON object with the following fields: